 Dr. Sheekela Baker-Yeboah, Technology Rising Star Award

 Sheekela Baker-Yeboah is a physical oceanographer working for the University of Maryland to support NOAA’s Center for Satellite Applications and Research.
 She focuses on physical and biological implications of ocean eddies and develops products using ocean color, altimetry, and sea surface temperature data.
 Previously, she was the satellite team lead at NOAA’s National Centers for Environmental Information, in collaboration with the University of Maryland.
 Sheekela received the 2018 NOAA Bronze Medal Career Award for early deployment of the NOAA Jason-3 Satellite Ground System.
 She received her Ph.D. in oceanography from the University of Rhode Island and completed a post-doc at the Massachusetts Institute of Technology (MIT).
-Her previous professional appointments include research scientist at MIT, a visiting professor at Worcester Polytechnic Institute of Massachusetts, and visiting professor at Lesley University of Cambridge, Massachusetts.
+Her previous professional appointments include research scientist at MIT, a visiting professor at Worcester Polytechnic Institute of Massachusetts, and visiting professor at Lesley University of Cambridge, Massachusetts.1.
+What sparked your interest in STEM?

 I think my interest in STEM subjects has always been natural for me.I have generally enjoyed taking such coursework, and I was always good at mathematics.2.
 What’s the best part about working at NOAA?